 Make it better.

-We all know that your first 50 pages must be perfect and great, your first 5 pages must be amazing and grand, and your first page must be fantastic and beyond amazing.
+We all know that your first 50 pages must be perfect and excellent, your first five pages must be impressive and grand, and your first page must be fantastic and beyond amazing.
 That’s an absolute requirement to grab the reader’s attention and make them stay for the rest of the journey.
-This becomes increasingly important if you are a beginning writer who needs to find an agent or a publisher to accept your first work.
+That becomes increasingly important if you are a beginning writer who needs to find an agent or a publisher to accept your first work.

 So, go back and re-apply everything from above, on the first 50, 5, and 1 pages, in that order.
 The fewer pages you work on, the more aggressive you must be in your edits.
-Please don’t be lazy; read it over and over until it is perfect.
+Please don’t be lazy; read it repeatedly until it is perfect.

 Final Manuscript Revision